PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     pip install planetaryimage

-I also retrieve the source code from Github and park it in :file:`VMC/planetaryimage-master`.
-I compile the `documentation locally <file: VMC/planetaryimage-master/docs-html/index.html>`_.
+I also retrieve the source code from Github and park it in :file:`VMC/planetaryimage-master`, and compile the `documentation locally <file: ../Temperature-UVBrightness-Project/VMC/planetaryimage-master/docs-html/index.html>`_.
 I try it out with the Python script :file:`./scripts/workingWithPlanetaryImages.py`:

 .. code-block:: Python